 - Are there any ‘Linux’ operating systems you recommend?

 Well, my main operating system these days is Kubuntu 17.10.
 Now I have not reviewed it, but to make a long story short, I love it!
-It’s very easy to install, beginner friendly, stable, beautiful, power efficient and easy to use.
+It’s very easy to install, beginner-friendly, stable, beautiful, power-efficient and easy to use.
 These days I literally laugh at GNOME!
-So if you’re new to ‘Linux’, then I advice you to try Kubuntu or Linux Mint, first (‘Mint’ gives you couple of desktop choices.
+So if you’re new to ‘Linux’, then I advise you to try Kubuntu or Linux Mint, first (‘Mint’ gives you a couple of desktop choices.
 Go with either the KDE version or with ‘Cinnamon’).

 Then once you get the hang of things, then you can move on to others, that’s the best approach for a beginner.

 Recall what I said at the beginning.
 If you’re looking for a laptop that runs ‘Linux’ almost effortlessly, then by all means go with the Dell XP S9360-3591-SLV.
 It’s a well build, powerful, very popular, ultra-portable laptop that not only can let you run ‘Linux’ easily but also feature a great display screen that has been praised by many reviewers.
 If however, you want something cheap, then go with the Acer Aspire E 15 E5-575G-57D4.
 As far as ‘Linux’ compatibility goes, it’s almost as good as the Dell, plus it’s a great value for the money.